kuissoft/admin_rails/README.md

     0 114    RESEND_LIMIT_REACHED        Resend limit reached
     0 115    DEVICE_NOT_EXISTS
     0 116    UUID_EXISTS          UUID already exist
+    0 117    PENDING_CONNECTION_NOT_EXISTS Pending Connection does not exist
-    0 117    CONNECTION_NOT_EXISTS          Connection does not exist
+    0 118    CONNECTION_NOT_EXISTS          Connection does not exist

 }
 ```